Country specific information

 Package value+shipping = 25€ --> You only pay a 19% EuST --> 25*0.19 = 4.75€.
 Package value = 160€, Shipping = 20€ --> You have to pay additional taxes, if you are buying figures you are at 4.5% --> 160*0.045 = 7.2€ --> EuST is calculated on top of it, so additional 19% --> (160+20+7.2) * 0,19 + 7.2 = 42,77€ tax+EuST.

-If a package isn't labeled correctly (i.e. shipping cost missing, suspected for undervaluing), you'll have to go to your customs office, show a proof of purchase and pay.
+If a package isn't labeled correctly (i.e. shipping cost missing, suspected for undervaluing), you may have to go to your customs office, show a proof of purchase and pay.
 There is an option to send in the proof per mail and let DHL handle the rest, but since 2015, this costs 28,50€ + the taxes you have to pay.

 Using SAL or Airmail will normally get through if the package is undervalued to ~2000 yen.
 SAL parcel most of the time gets caught, same with EMS, but this depends on your customs office.
 Using USAL to sneak past customs does not seem to work if the package is not undervalued.
 Keep in mind that RSAL is not available anymore if you're ordering from Japan.